 Managers are responsible for planning, organizing, directing, and controlling activities.
 The maintenance management system is the best tool.
 A good one can bring as much as a 20% savings.
 It helps you manage several of your responsibilities:

 What work should be done?

-Limited resources are available for maintenance work.
-The goal should be to spend it on the highest priorities.
+Limited resources are available for the maintenance work.
+The goal should it on the highest priorities.
 A good maintenance management system helps you direct your resources to the right activity.
 It also helps you communicate your needs to the political body and the taxpayers.

 How much work should be done on each activity?

 When one activity is over-emphasized and another one is shorted, problems occur, the activities left undone soon cause problems.
 You can use your maintenance management system to maintain a balanced workload.